Current availability: OPEN

 - choosing, grouping, and consolidating page references under main headings, subheadings, and cross-references as a guide to specific information.

 Proofreading.
-Comparing the latest stage of text with the preceding stage, marking discrepancies in text, and, when appropriate, checking for problems in page makeup, layout, color separation, or type.
+Comparing the latest stage of text with the preceding stage, marking discrepancies in text, and checking for minor problems in page makeup, layout, color separation, or type of a print-ready document.
 Proofreading may also include one or more of the following:

 - checking proof against typesetting specifications